 Childs’ wife, Frances Dixon Frick, shared her husband’s enthusiasm and interest in botany.
 She was an avid gardener, and retained Marion Cruger Coffin in 1925 to redesign the formal garden.

-Frances and Childs Frick lived at Clayton with their children, Adelaide, Frances, Martha and Clay, for almost 50 years.
+Frances and Childs Frick lived at Clayton with their children, Adelaide, Frances, Martha and Henry (nicknamed Clay), for almost 50 years.
 Childs died in 1965 at the age of 81.
 Four years later the estate was purchased by Nassau County to establish the Nassau County Museum of Fine Art, administered by the county’s Office of Cultural Development.
 In 1989, the Museum became a private not-for-profit institution, governed and funded by its own board of trustees.
 A major exterior restoration of the historic mansion was undertaken some years ago; the mansion was then renamed the Arnold and Joan Saltzman Fine Arts Building.

 A sculpture park was also begun in 1989 and became one of the largest publicly-accessible sculpture parks in the Northeast.